-Ex-PM Devegowda warns opposition of electoral losses if they continue to allege 'vote chori'
+Ex-PM Devegowda warns Opposition of electoral losses if they continue to allege 'vote chori'

 Thambidurai said political parties were facing hardships in Tamil Nadu to conduct public meetings and to express their views to the public.

-YSRCP's Yerram Venkata Subba Reddy stressed on bringing electoral reforms at both the state and national levels.
+YSRCP's Yerram Venkata Subba Reddy stressed bringing electoral reforms at both the state and national levels.

 He also suggested replacing Electronic Voting Machines with paper ballots in all future elections.

-"EVM may be efficient but can't be trusted.
-Paper ballot may not be efficient but can be trusted.
+"EVM may be efficient, but can't be trusted.
+A paper ballot may not be efficient, but it can be trusted.
 You need trust in democracy," Reddy added.
-PTI AKV AKV ANU ANU
+PTI AKV SKC CS ANU AKV SKC BAL BAL